rieseted/basic-python-android/README.md

 The most basic Python Android App

 # === HOW TO DEPLOY TO ANDROID === #
- ONLY COMPATIBLE WITH LINUX OF LINUX VIRTUAL MACHINES RIGHT NOW use oracle vm ware and download a vm box from the kivy website online if you are running windows.
+ ONLY COMPATIBLE WITH LINUX OR LINUX VIRTUAL MACHINES RIGHT NOW use oracle vm ware and download a vm box from the kivy website online if you are running windows.